 - Many measurements are required to decide precision.
 However, you need fewer measurements to decide accuracy.
 In most cases, accuracy can be determined by one measurement.

 - Precision can be conceivable as the degree of reproducibility between repeated measurements.

-Accuracy and Precision are two different terms in project quality management and both of them refer quality measurements.
-They are widely used in math, science, engineering and project management to analyze data sets.
+Accuracy and Precision are two different terms in project quality management and both of them refer to quality measurements.
+They are widely used in math, science, engineering, and project management to analyze data sets.
 Precision states that the measurements are consistent with very little variation and Accuracy states that the measurements are close to the desired value and they are correct.
 A Precise measurement does not mean accurate and an accurate measurement does not mean precise.

-Please note that these terms are also very important from a PMP Exam point of view; therefore, you must know the definition of these concepts and understand the difference between them.
+Please note that these terms are also very important from a PMP Certification Exam point of view; therefore, you must know the definition of these concepts and understand the difference between them.